mattermost/docs/source/preferences/manage-your-mobile-notifications.rst

   In the desktop app, manage your mobile notification preferences by selecting the **Settings** |gear| icon located in the top right corner of the screen, and select **Notifications > Desktop and mobile notifications**.

-  By default, you receive mobile notifications for @mentions, direct messages, and group messages when your Mattermost availability is :ref:`Online, away, or offline <preferences/set-your-status-availability:set your availability>`.
+  By default, you receive mobile notifications for @mentions, direct messages, and group messages when your Mattermost availability is :ref:`Online, Away, or Offline <preferences/set-your-status-availability:set your availability>`.
 You won't receive Mattermost notifications on your device if you're actively using Mattermost in a web browser.

   - Want to receive fewer mobile notifications?
 Under **Trigger mobile notifications when I am**, select **Away or Offline** or **Offline**.